 When Julie, Tahia, and I saw this falls in person, we were simply pleasantly surprised at its flow, its character, the color and clarity of the plunge pool, and the Fall colors surrounding it.

-Of course with the strong flow of the falls, we had to keep an eye out on our daughter to keep her from getting close to the water, and we happened to visit the falls from the Massachusetts approach, which turned out to be harder than the flatter New York approach (yep this was pretty much a Massachusetts waterfall situated very close to the state border).
+Of course with the strong flow of the falls, we had to keep an eye out on our daughter to keep her from getting close to the water.

-Add it all up, and we were simply immersed in Nature, which is how waterfalling should be, and thus deserves a spot on our NE list.
+Add it all up, and we were simply immersed in Nature, which is how waterfalling should be.
+Thus it deserves a spot on our NE list.

 This waterfall was one of the more photogenic waterfalls we’ve encountered in New England.
 As you can see from the photo, it possessed a lot of character, especially when photographed in long exposure.

-We could only imagine how much more colorful the scene would’ve been had we been here a few hours earlier, but that doesn’t take away from the fact that we thought highly enough of this falls to place it pretty high up on our list.
+We could only imagine how much more colorful the scene would’ve been had we showed up a few hours earlier.
+But that doesn’t take away from the fact that we thought highly enough of this falls to place it pretty high up on our list.

-This very tall waterfall (we’ve seen conflicting accounts saying that it could be as short as 125ft or as tall as 200ft) was definitely our favorite waterfall in the state of New Hampshire, which itself was no slouch in terms of its collection of waterfalls within its state boundary.
+This very tall waterfall (said to be between 125ft to 200ft) was definitely our favorite waterfall in the state of New Hampshire.
+The state itself was no slouch in terms of its collection of waterfalls within its state boundary.

-But dimensions aside, what really stood out to Julie and I about this falls was the Fall colors as you can see in the photo.
+But dimensions aside, the Fall colors stood out to Julie and I as you can see in the photo.

-Plus, we managed to see a few other waterfalls further down in the gorge (which actually turned out to be a harder trail than the default trail going straight to the main waterfall from the trailhead).
+Plus, we managed to see a few other waterfalls further down in the gorge on a harder trail than the default direct trail.

 But that all just made our experience that much more rewarding, and it embodied the best of Nature in the New England area.